50 Years Ago: Rolling Stones Co-Founder Brian Jones Found Dead

 Wohlin went on to point the finger at handyman Frank Thorogood, who had been hired to finish up some odd jobs around the musician's home.
 “I don’t know if Frank meant to kill Brian – maybe it was horseplay in the pool that went wrong.
 But I knew all along he did not die a natural death.
 I’m still sure of it.”

-The terrible news sent the London scene and the world beyond into a period of deep mourning.
+The news sent the London scene and the world beyond into a period of deep mourning.
 Jones' old band mates were in the studio recording when they got the news, and as Richards wrote, “There exists one minute and 30 seconds of us recording "I Don’t Know Why," a Stevie Wonder song, interrupted by the phone call telling us of Brian’s death.”

 Just two days later, the Stones carried on with a planned concert held at Hyde Park in London that was repositioned as a tribute to Brian Jones.
 Jagger read a piece of the Percy Shelley poem Adonais before hundreds of white butterflies were released into the summer air.
 Days later, on July 10, 1969, Jones was laid to rest at a ceremony at Cheltenham Cemetery.
 Bill Wyman and Charlie Watts were the only members of the Rolling Stones in attendance.